Skip to content

 What are the 6 fundamentals of art?

 The six fundamentals of art are the "rules" artists generally abide by.
 Each rule or component — anatomy, perspective, form and structure, lighting and shadow, color, and composition — will contribute to the overall visual impact of your artwork.
-Through their interactions and intersections, these elements come alive, helping artists create work full of creativity, a required level of realism, and expression.
+Through their interactions and intersections, an artwork comes together with a required level of realism and expression.

 Anatomy